 This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Plastics Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

-The modernization of traditional weaponry has led to innovative adaptations, and lathi made of polycarbonate is being used by the security personnel.
-The polycarbonate lathi is crafted from a durable and lightweight thermoplastic polymer.
+The modernization of traditional weaponry has led to innovative adaptations, and Lathi made of polycarbonate is being used by the security personnel.
+The polycarbonate Lathi is crafted from a durable and lightweight thermoplastic polymer.
 This material provides increased strength and resistance to impact, making it an ideal choice for those seeking a more resilient and long-lasting alternative.

-The polycarbonate lathi’s are generally used in conjunction with other items of protective clothing and equipment such as helmets, body and limb protectors, shield, gloves and protective footwear.
+The polycarbonate Lathi’s are generally used in conjunction with other items of protective clothing and equipment such as helmets, body and limb protectors, shield, gloves and protective footwear.

-The composition of the Committee responsible for formulation of this standard is given in Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.